 Not that long ago, guys like Utah's Rudy Gobert and Malcolm Brogdon were early-season waiver additions, so there is precedent every autumn for sourcing season-shifting commodities.
 We honestly don't yet know who the pivotal pickups are yet, but a willingness to leverage roster spots via fantasy free agency in the early weeks can prove profitable.

 Injuries and thin depth charts can open temporary and possibly valuable roles in rotations around the league.
-Last season, a shallow frontcourt in Phoenix afforded Kelly Oubre Jr. the usage and minutes after the All-Star break to facilitate a league-winning run from the versatile forward that saw him average 20.2 PPG while leading the league in steals during this sample.
+Last season, a shallow frontcourt in Detroit afforded Christian Wood the usage and minutes after the All-Star break to facilitate a league-winning run from the versatile forward.
 Some surges are merely fleeting and last a few games, not every waiver addition we make will become an enduring contributor, yet we can develop a productive mesh of numbers by streaming players throughout the season.

-Targeting streaming additions facing generous defensive teams like the Cavs or Suns proved profitable last season, and a subset of soft defensive foes will develop again this season.
+Targeting streaming additions facing generous defensive teams like the Cavs or Hawks proved profitable last season, and a subset of soft defensive foes will develop again this season.

 For weekly leagues, make sure to check out our Fantasy Forecaster each week, as we provide an overview of games played along with matchup ratings for each team.
 If you are deciding between two streaming options, it's often wisest to go with the player who nets the most games in a given week.